aspiringsecurity/Water-ICM/Solution-Modules/multichain-webapp/README.md

 	another.rpchost=...
 	...

-**Note that the `config.txt` file is readable by users of your web demo installation, and contains your MultiChain API password, so you should never use this basic setup for a production system.**
+**Note that the `config.txt` file is readable by users of your web app installation, and contains your MultiChain API password, so you should never use this basic setup for a production system.**

-Launch the Web Demo
+Launch the Web App
 -------------------

 No additional configuration or setup is required.
-Based on where you installed the web demo, open the appropriate address in your web browser, and you are ready to go!
+Based on where you installed the web app, open the appropriate address in your web browser, and you are ready to go!